Weiwei-Su112/Adaptive-LASSO-for-higher-order-oscillatory-systems/README.md

 Su, W., Hata, S., Kori, H. et al. Distinguishing pairwise and higher-order interactions in coupled oscillators from time series.
 Commun Phys 9, 38 (2026).

-we tested on the structural connectivity matrices of human brain.
+(later referred as "the paper") we tested on the structural connectivity matrices of human brain.

 The data is mainly in the folder

 * structural_connectivity_matrices

-yet 4 data used in the main text of ... are
+yet 4 data used in the main text of the paper are

 * S038.csv